 You might already have an agreement of when the money should get paid.
 If not, the law makes a payment late after thirty (30) days (either):

 Note: The law allows agreements of longer periods than thirty (30) days.
 But, periods that are longer than sixty (60) days must be fair to both businesses.

 Note: Contracts with public authorities cannot use a lower interest rate.
 Always check the Bank of England base rate for current rates.

-An Example: A company owes your business £1,000 and the Bank of England base rate for business to business transactions is 0.25%.
+A company owes your business £1,000 for goods sold and the current Bank of England base rate for B2B (business to business) transactions is 0.25%.

 In this example, the total amount of statutory interest would be 8% plus 0.25% (8.25%).

 Note: You should send out a revised invoice showing the new amount if you choose to charge additional interest to late commercial payments owed to your company.